Osteopathic medicine in the United States

-Osteopathic medicine is a branch of the medical profession in the United States that promotes the practice of science-based medicine, often referred to in this context as allopathic medicine, with a set of philosophy and principles set by its earlier form, osteopathy.

-Osteopathic physicians (DOs) are graduates of American osteopathic medical colleges and are licensed to practice the full scope of medicine and surgery in all 50 U.S. states.
-The field is distinct from osteopathic practices offered in nations outside of the U.S.—in which practitioners are generally considered neither parts of core medical staff nor of medicine itself; rather, they are considered alternative medicine practitioners.
-The other major branch of medicine in the United States is referred to by practitioners of osteopathic medicine as allopathic medicine.
+Osteopathic medicine is a branch of the medical profession in the United States that promotes the practice of science-based medicine along with a philosophy and set of principles set by its earlier form, osteopathy.
+Osteopathic physicians (DOs) are graduates of American osteopathic medical colleges.
+They are licensed to practice the full scope of medicine and surgery in all 50 U.S. states.
+The field is distinct from osteopathic practices offered in nations outside of the U.S., whose practitioners are generally considered neither part of the core medical staff nor of medicine itself; rather, they are considered alternative medicine practitioners.
+Osteopathic physicians sometimes refer to the other major branch of medicine as allopathic medicine.

 By the middle of the 20th century, the profession had moved closer to mainstream medicine.
 American "osteopaths" became "osteopathic medical doctors", ultimately achieving full practice rights as medical doctors in all 50 states.

 In modern medicine in the U.S., any distinction between the MD and the DO professions has eroded steadily.
 The training of osteopathic physicians in the United States is now virtually indistinguishable from the training of allopathic physicians (MDs).
+The most notable difference in their training is that DOs spend an additional 300-500 hours studying pseudoscientific hands on musculoskeletal manipulation techniques.
 Osteopathic physicians attend four years of medical school like their MD counterparts, acquiring equivalent education in medicine and surgery; DOs also attend the same graduate medical education programs (ACGME-accredited residencies and fellowships) as their MD counterparts to acquire their licenses as physicians.
 DOs use all conventional methods of diagnosis and treatment and practice across all specialties of medicine and surgery.
 Although osteopathic physicians are still trained in osteopathic manipulative treatment (OMT), the modern derivative of Andrew Taylor Still's techniques, during medical school, the majority of practicing physicians with a DO degree do not practice OMT in their daily work.
 There are ongoing debates about the utility of maintaining separate, distinct pathways for educating physicians in the United States.

 Nomenclature

 Physicians and surgeons who graduate from osteopathic medical schools are known as osteopathic physicians or osteopathic medical doctors.
 Upon graduation, they are conferred a Doctor of Osteopathic Medicine (DO) medical degree.

-Osteopathic curricula in countries other than the United States differ from those in the United States.
-European-trained practitioners of osteopathic manipulative techniques are referred to as "osteopaths": their scope of practice excludes most medical therapies and relies more on osteopathic manipulative medicine and alternative medical modalities.
+Osteopathic curricula in the United States differ from those in other countries.
+European-trained practitioners of osteopathic manipulative techniques are referred to as "osteopaths": their scope of practice excludes most medical therapies, relying instead on osteopathic manipulative medicine and alternative medical modalities.
 While it was once common for DO graduates in the United States to refer to themselves as "osteopaths", this term is now considered archaic.
 Those holding the DO degree are commonly referred to as "osteopathic physicians", and they learn, train in, and practice the full scope of mainstream evidence-based medicine and surgery.